-- Local Deployment: the device is connected to the developer's computer and the SDK transfers the Application on it. - Remote Deployment: the device connects to a Repository where the Application is stored, and deploys it over the network.
+- Local Deployment: the device is connected to the developer's computer, the SDK builds the .fo from the workspace project classes and transfers it on the device (recommended during application development). - Remote Deployment: the Application is built, then the device connects a Repository where the Application is stored, and deploys it over the air using a device management system (production deployment).

-In both cases, the Multi-Sandbox Firmware must be previously flashed on the device.
-Please refer to the Kernel Developer Guide to learn how to do it and to the Resources Repository for the available Multi-Sandbox demo Firmwares.
+In both cases, deploying a Sandboxed Application requires that a Multi-Sandbox Firmware is running on the device.
+Please refer to the Kernel Developer Guide to learn how to build it or browse the Resources Repository for Multi-Sandbox demo Firmware available for popular hardware evaluation kits.